breezy-weather/breezy-weather/docs/SOURCES.md

 When deciding about which source you want to use, accuracy of data is probably the most important criteria, however only you can know which one is the best for your country.

+Additional sources are available to configure but requires an API key.
+You can find them at the bottom of this page.

 ## Status